Rheumatoid Arthritis and Diet: A Physician’s Guide

 By Carlijn Wagenaar, MD and Wendy Walrabenstein, RD from PAN The Netherlands.

 “Doctor, what should I eat to reduce my joint complaints?”
-“What can I do to prevent my disease from progressing?”

 Have you ever found yourself sitting across from a rheumatoid arthritis patient who is asking you for diet or lifestyle tips?
 Which recommendations, if any, did you give your patient?
 With this overview article we hope to inform you about the current evidence between lifestyle, and in particular diet, and rheumatoid arthritis (RA).
 We hope that you will be able to use this knowledge to give advice to your patients next time in order to empower them to make healthy lifestyle choices.